CDL-Quantum/CohortProject_2022/Week1_Rydberg/02_Business_Application.md

 the stable folds.
 It is multi-objective optimization and solves for a solution space in a multivariate setup.
 We can also encode molecular docking as an optimization in the Ryberg-Hamiltonian.

+## Remarks

+The problem that was given in the cohort project was to solve the optimization problem with Rydberg devices.
+Any optimization problem can be mapped into the Ryberg Hamiltonian, but knowing whether it gives a speed-up or not, one has to run it against the best classical algorithms.
+In the article, we give a road map of how we can use Rydberg devices to solve a real-world problem in drug development (DD).
+We will outline two steps in DD, where we think optimization techniques like Ryberg atom, quantum annealing, QAOA, and tensor-network (TN) can be used or are already used.
+We can map the optimization problem into Rydberg devices, QAOA, and quantum annealing.